Chopper-233/Physics-AD/README.md

 # Citation
-Please cite the following paper if this dataset helps your project:
+Please cite the following paper if this work helps your project:
 ```bibtex
 @InProceedings{Li_2024_CVPR,
     author    = {Li, Wenqiao and Xu, Xiaohao and Gu, Yao and Zheng, Bozhong and Gao, Shenghua and Wu, Yingna},